 When he is not sailing, you find Tibor out on a lacrosse floor or field.
 He is currently coaching at Arapahoe High School in Denver, and is playing semi-pro box lacrosse as well.
 He is also a current member of the Belgium National Lacrosse Team.

-Jim has been sailing with the Victoria Sailing School since 2007.
+Jim has been an instructor with the Victoria Sailing School since 2007.

-Even though he's a Colorado native, he's been ocean sailing since 1987, bareboat chartering in the following locations: U.S. & British Virgin Islands; British Columbia Southern Gulf Islands; Sea of Cortez; and has completed several sails from Marina del Rey to Catalina and back.
-Formal sailing classes include ASA 101, ASA 103, ASA 104, and ASA 105.
-He has recently retired from a career in State government.
+Even though he's a Colorado native, Jim has been ocean sailing since 1987, bareboat chartering in the following locations: U.S. & British Virgin Islands; British Columbia Southern Gulf Islands; Sea of Cortez; and has completed several sails from Marina del Rey to Catalina.
+Formal sailing classes include ASA 101, ASA 103, ASA 104, ASA 105 and ASA 201.
+He is retired from a career in State government.